 Code Title Credits

-B.A. in Community Heal lth 1
+B.A. in Community Health 1

-Applied Health Science Core
+Applied Health Scien ice Core

 HAS 110 Introduction to Healthcare 3

 HAS 120 First Aid 1

 HAS 130 Personal and Community Health 3

 HAS 170 Applied Nutrition 3

 HAS 250M Statistics and Research Methods in Applied Health Sciences 3

 HAS 314 Foundations, Administration, and Evaluation of Health Education 3

 HAS 318 Epidemiology 2

 HAS 345 Disease and Injury Control 2

-HAS 481 Internship in Human Kinetics and Applied Health Science 4
+HAS 481 Internship in Human Kinetics and Applied Health Science 1-3

 Professional Core

 PHI 110 Contemporary Moral Issues 3

 COM 209 Introduction to Health Communication 3

 COM 319 Health Campaigns and Technology 3

 EDU 331 Teaching and Learning 3

 EDU 332 Teaching and Learning Field Experience 1

 RES 340Z Principles and Methods of Intercultural Leadership 4

-Natural and Behavioral Sciences Core
+Natural and Behavior ral Sciences Core

-Choose one of the follow wing Biology courses 4
+Choose one of the fo llowing Biology courses 4

 BIO 104 & BIO 104D Human Biology and Human Biology Lab

-BIO 118 & BIO 118D General Biology and General Biology Lab
+BIO 120 & BIO 120D Introduction to Molecular and Cellular Biology and Introduction to Molecular and Cellular Biology Lab

 BIO 122 & BIO 122D Introduction to Organismic Biology and Introduction to Organismic Biology Lab

 BIO 238 & BIO 239 Human Anatomy and Physiology and Human Anatomy and Physiology Lab 4

 PSY 100 Introduction to Psychology 3

 PSY 203 Lifespan Development 3

 PSY 310 Addiction and Recovery 3

 Code Title Credits

-Major [] 58
+Major 55-57

+General Education

 General Education 49-50

-Electives 14-15
+Electives 49-50 16-17

-Total Credits 122

-- 1 - Students must earn a grade of C or better in each course in the major (HAS, BIO, EDU, GES).
-Courses with grades of C- or lower must be repeated. - Courses whose number is followed by a letter fulfill a General Education requirement.
+Students must earn a grade of C or better in each course in the major (HAS, BIO, EDU, GES).
+Courses with grades of C- or lower must be repeated.